dr-yst/org-x/dev-docs/activeContext.md

 - Effective testing strategies for Svelte 5 components
 - Best practices for implementing Svelte 5 runes in a maintainable way
 - Best approach to consolidate overlapping fields in OrgHeadline and OrgTitle structures
+- Strategies for managing code quality and preventing warnings
+- Techniques for ensuring test stability after refactoring